MicroPhase/fpga-docs/source/SoM/XME0803/XME0803-Reference_Manual.md

 ### ○Clock

-The XME0803(4EV) core board provides a 33.3Mhz active clock for the PS system, a 200Mhz active clock for the PL system and  a 50MHz active clock as local clock.
+The XME0803(4EV) core board provides a 33.3Mhz active clock for the PS system, a 200Mhz active clock for the PL system.

 | Position | Signal Name | Frequency | Pin Number |
 | -------- | ----------- | --------- | ---------- |